mgechev/blog.mgechev.com/_drafts/dependency-injection-react-angular-element-injectors.md

 Since we want the created injector to be available for child components, we keep it as an entry in the Reflect API.

-Finally, we instantiate the component by invoking the `get` method of the current injector with a reference to the component's clas as first argument.
+Finally, we instantiate the component by invoking the `get` method of the current injector with a reference to the component's class as first argument.

 **Note that this code manipulates React's internals and uses private properties, prefixed with `_`!
 I don't recommend it for production usage because it is not well tested, doesn't cover factory components and most likely won't work in future releases of React.**